SamPenrose/fxa-fxos/decisions.md

 6) UX mocks show email address from the FTU being auto-filled into the Mail app.
 This will NOT happen in 1.3, and the final UX should not show it.

 7) Logged-in state is device-wide, not per-app.
 Settings UX should show "log out" accordingly (a change from the current separate toggles for Marketplace and WMF?).

+8) UX for Delete Account will be on the web.
+Settings should provide a link to it.
+We need to update the device UX immediately, the web UX less urgently.

+9) Chris points out that "Delete Account" can have major UX, business, and possibly legal consequences for Marketplace (and maybe Where's My Fox?).
+We may be subject to regulations that say "delete account means clearing user data", and Marketplace business folks may be opposed.
+We need to raise the issue with them and socialize the 1.3 deadline context in which it has arisen.